-Deadlines that are described on the schedule as "FIRM" do not have a grace period.
-These assignments are subject to a 10% grade deduction per day of delay.
-Submissions that are more than one day late may become ineligible to receive feedback.
+Assignment deadlines that are described on the schedule as "FIRM" do not have a grace period.
+These are subject to a 10% grade deduction per day of delay.
+Engagement activities can only be completed up until the due date.
+Review quiz deadlines are also firm.
+The opportunity to complete the quiz for points expires at the deadline but an identical ungraded practice quiz will then become available in case you want to review further.

-For all other deadlines, there will be no grade penalty for assignments submitted with a 5-day grace period.
-This grace period is automatically applied and you do not need to ask permission or notify your instructor or TA in order to use it.
-Grade penalties will be applied starting at the end of the grace period.
-It is in your best interest to treat the expected due dates as though they were final deadlines and to make use of the grace period only when it is necessary.
+It is in your best interest to treat all expected due dates as though they were final deadlines and to make use of the grace period only when it is necessary.
 It is your responsibility to keep track of deadlines, including which ones are flexible or firm.